ImagineSocialGit/engage-core/docs/module-boundaries.md

 post-missed transactional follow-up
 ```

-Readiness is derived from runtime Messaging resolution, channel availability, active Webinar schedule profiles and explicit disablement, selected-profile validity, active-default conflicts, and post-event outcome-message enablement.
+Readiness is derived from runtime Messaging resolution, channel availability, active Webinar schedule profiles and explicit disablement, selected-profile validity, active-default conflicts, post-event outcome-message enablement, and Messaging-owned acknowledgement consolidation/standalone fallback coverage.

 Readiness is not persisted.

 Consent-event acknowledgements are Messaging-owned consent-domain messages.
-They are not per-scope Webinar `opt_ins` templates and are not Webinar schedule-profile items.
+They are not per-scope Webinar `opt_ins` templates and are not separate Webinar schedule-profile items.
+A standalone acknowledgement follows Messaging-owned behavior; an acknowledgement consolidated into a Webinar lifecycle message inherits that primary message's resolved Webinar schedule-profile behavior.

 Post-webinar transactional follow-ups are not campaign nurture.